sheerun/sublime-wombat-theme/README.md

 ## Features

-* Works for Sublime Text 2 and 3
+* Works for Sublime Text 3 (and 2).
-* Highly customizable thanks to [Phoenix Theme](http://netatoo.github.io/phoenix-theme/) and [Soda Theme](https://github.com/buymeasoda/soda-theme/wiki/Theme-customisation)
+* Highly customizable thanks to [Phoenix Theme](http://netatoo.github.io/phoenix-theme/) and [Soda Theme](https://github.com/buymeasoda/soda-theme/wiki/Theme-customisation).
+* Supports high resolution Retina displays.
-* Any italics in Wombat theme are disabled.
-Everything's straight now.
+* Any italic fonts are disabled.
+Everything's straight.
 * A bit darker background.
 I find it more easthetic and easier to read.

-* Supports high resolution Retina displays.
-* Sets few useful default options (you can change them):
+It also sets few default options I find useful (you can always change them):

   ```
   "auto_complete_commit_on_tab": true,